Skip to main content

 Account Rent

-A separate escrow account is required for each different asset you deposit, so borrowers typically open more of them over time than lenders, who generally only need one for USDC.
-Opening a loan also creates a small additional account that is refunded when the loan is repaid or the collateral is claimed.
+Your escrow wallet holds a separate escrow account for each different asset you deposit, so borrowers typically open more of them over time than lenders, who generally only need one for USDC.

 Referral Program